jamchamb/ac-patch-loader/README.md

 This is a patch loader for Animal Crossing NES ROM files implemented in C.

-The big patch format is based on Cuyler36's assembly patch loader, with an additional integer at the beginning indicating the number of patches to load.
+The big patch format is based on Cuyler36's assembly patch loader, with an additional header at the beginning indicating global settings and the number of patches to load.

-## Patch format
+## Patch file format

-The first 32 bits contain global settings flags and the number of patches to load:
+The first 32 bits of the file contain global settings flags and the number of patches to load:

     [16bit flags] [16bit n_patches]